infinityabundance/dsfb/README.md

 - `output-dsfb-lcss-hret/<timestamp>/` (timestamped directories)
 - includes `summary.csv`, `trajectories.csv`, and `heatmap.csv`

-Companion notebook for IEEE-formatted figures:
+Companion notebook for dsfb-lcss-hret figures:
 - `crates/dsfb-lcss-hret/dsfb_lcss_hret_figures.ipynb`

 Note: This crate is intentionally isolated (not part of the workspace) and compiles independently.